 “Vintage” (usually, though not always, applied to clothing or non-furniture items) is generally used to describe items which are representative of a general stylistic era but which are less than 100 years old.
 How old they need to be to be worthy of the name is debatable – you will find “vintage” applied to anything from 20 years to 50 years!
 The key thing is that “vintage” represents something more than age alone: it’s an aesthetic or social/cultural valuation too, which is why “vintage” is often appended with a year or set of years, e.g. “vintage 1970s” to indicate the era it is representative of.

 “Retro”, on the other hand, usually means a comparatively new item paying homage to the styles of a former era.
-Confusingly, it can also be used for relatively old items (20 years-ish!) which have a geeky or nerdy character… we did warn you this was difficult!
+Confusingly, it can also be used for relatively old items (20 years-ish!) which have a geeky or nerdy character… you were warned that this was difficult!

 Finally, adding “-style” to any of these preceding terms generally indicates it’s an item manufactured very recently, often very cheaply and in mass numbers, and intended to imitate a past style.
 It’s a reproduction.

-We try to be really careful about the terms we use – we don’t wish to mislead anyone – but since they aren’t precise, we’re open to comment about any item’s description or labelling.
-All we can say is that we will do our utmost to use “antique”, “vintage” and “retro” as responsibly and accurately as possible!
+It’s important to be careful about the terms used – there’s no wish to mislead anyone – but since the terms aren’t precise, please do feel free to comment about any item’s description or labelling if you think it is incorrect or potentially misleading.
+It is certainly a strong intent to use “antique”, “vintage” and “retro” as responsibly and accurately as possible!

-Please keep visiting from time to time and please let us know if you have any feedback!
+Please keep visiting from time to time and please get in touch if you have any feedback!